FAOFreitas/exQTL/README.md

 `gene`| gene name or symbol *Note: gene name must match an entry in `Genes.df` for the specified gbuild* `sigpvalue_eQTL`|**Default: 0.05**.
 Significance threshold for eQTL data (variants with eQTL p-value > `sigpvalue_eQTL` are excluded from analysis)
 `sigpvalue_GWAS`|**Default: 5e-8**.
 Significance threshold for GWAS data (corresponds to the horizontal line in plot A and GWAS significance thresholds for the eQTL enrichment plot).
 `tissue`|**Default: “all”**.
 Single tissue or list of tissue names to filter `eQTL.df` by.
-If this parameter is set to “all”, eQTpLot will pick the smallest eQTL p-value for each SNP across all tissues for a PanTissue analysis (described in more detail below). *Note: the tissue name must match at least one entry in the `eQTL.df` `Tissue` column*
+If this parameter is set to “all”, exQTL will pick the smallest eQTL p-value for each SNP across all tissues for a PanTissue analysis (described in more detail below). *Note: the tissue name must match at least one entry in the `eQTL.df` `Tissue` column*
 `trait`|name of the GWAS phenotype to analyze.
 If no `PHE` column is present in `GWAS.df`, this argument will be used as the name for the analyzed phenotype.
 If `GWAS.df` contains multiple phenotypes in the `PHE` column, this parameter will be used to filter in `GWAS.df` for only this phenotype.

 <p>&nbsp;</p>